oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

 NLP-Enhanced Generation:
 As the AI answers, NLP tools:

-Extract sentiment scores to weight emotional memories
+Extract sentiment scores to weigh emotional memories

 Identify speech patterns for the [Voice] section